MystenLabs/walrus/docs/devnet-public/overview.md

 In this document, we left out details of the following features:
 - Shard transfer and recovery upon storage epoch change.
 The encoding scheme used has been designed to allow this operation to be efficient.
-A storage node needs only get data of the same magnitude to the missing sliver data to reconstruct them.
+A storage node needs to only get data of the same magnitude to the missing sliver data to reconstruct them.
 - Details of light clients that can be used to sample availability.
 Individual clients may sample the certified blobs from Sui meta-data, and sample the availability of some slivers that they store.
 On-chain bounties may be used to retrieve these slivers for missing blobs.
-- How storage nodes may implement local deny lists to comply with any local policy or requirements.